 ** Sure, the BadSanta of "And All Through the House..." murders the traitorous wife who killed her husband and tried to hide the evidence.
 At the end of the story, he's still at large.

 *** Not to mention, what happened to the daughter of the woman after that night?
-Did the BadSanta kill her too?
-Did he leave her alone after killing her mother?
-Did the daughter grow normally or suffer mental illness later on?
+Sure, the Crypt Keeper tells us that the killer didn't hurt her.
+But did the daughter grow normally, or suffer mental illness later on?

 ** The twist of "Beauty Rest" is that the murderous Helen is herself made the winner of the beauty pageant.
 This pageant? ''Miss Autopsy 1992''.
 Such a contest being held, not to mention its large audience and one employee's comment about how they should "pick them off the streets" like in the past, is the real NightmareFuel of the story.